 Where you are from originally: Nebraska

-Education (College and Major): Creighton University, Psychology and Pre-Med
+Education (College and Major): Creighton University, Psychology, and Pre-Med

-Brief Description of Guest of a Guest: Guest of a Guest is a media website covers people, places, and parties around the globe.
+Brief Description of Guest of a Guest: Guest of a Guest is a media website that covers people, places, and parties around the globe.
 Since its inception, Guest of a Guest has grown to include a picture database of hundreds of thousands of people and events all over the world, with office locations in NYC, the Hamptons, LA, and DC.

 Your office style in a few words: I like to be comfortable, but classically dressed during the day.
 I wear a lot of shirt dresses (especially when I’m pregnant) with jewelry or a blazer and jeans.

 Style icon: Diana Vreeland

 Next item you plan to splurge on: Hard to say… I’m an impulsive buyer.

 One type of clothing you can’t live without: My Rick Owens jacket.